DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience.md

 Use our [Get school experience service](https://schoolexperience.education.gov.uk/) to search for and request experience in England.

-If you cannot find what you’re looking for, you can contact schools yourself.
-[Find schools near you](https://get-information-schools.service.gov.uk/) and give them a ring to find out who to talk to about getting school experience.
+If you cannot find what you’re looking for, you can call a school directly.
+You can [find schools near you](https://get-information-schools.service.gov.uk/) and ask who to talk to about getting school experience.
 They may ask you to have a DBS check before attending.

 <!--- ## Maths or physics teaching internships